Fremantle Stuff > sheds. See also: the port, port admin, harbourmasters, pilots.

-A Shed (1925-6) is currently used as an annexe of the Maritime Museum, for storage and offices, but Fremantle Ports has invited Expressions of Interest from other users (October 2019).
-(Photo courtesy of Roel Loopers.)
+A Shed (1925-6) was until 2020 used as an annexe of the Maritime Museum, for storage and offices.
+Fremantle Ports invited Expressions of Interest from other users October 2019.
+In 2020 it is let to Gage Roads Brewing Company for a brewery, tavern, etc.

 B Shed (1925-6) at its western end now houses the offices of the sail training tall ship, the STS Leeuwin II.
 At its eastern end is the booking office and coffeeshop of Oceanic Cruises, who run ferries to Rottnest, inter alia.
 During the Americas Cup defence, the ABC had an OB van here to coordinate national radio coverage.
 Then the WA Maritime Museum exhibited boats here until the new building was available in 2002.
 (Many of those old boats are currently stored in A Shed.)
 Later again, Peter Briggs had a Motor Museum here 2003-8.
 The 2010 refurbishment of the building received a State Heritage Award in 2011.

 C Shed (1903-4) is the oldest shed on the wharf.